 “I admit I was stupid to listen to others,” Calvin confessed, his voice full of shame.

-Chun and Jiro quit their attacks of one another, but turned to look at Calvin again.
+Chun and Jiro quit their attacks on one another but turned to look at Calvin again.

 “What?”
 Jiro asked.